-Dette program tilbydes i samarbejde med den indiske organisation FSL og nedenfor kan du læse en beskrivelse af programmet:
+Dette projekt tilbydes i samarbejde med den indiske organisation FSL og nedenfor kan du læse en beskrivelse af programmet:

-Poverty in India is a huge problem.
-The children of poor families often don’t have the opportunity to attend a government school, because they have to take care of their younger siblings, while the parents are working.
-The focus of this project is to give these poor children basic education and motivate the parents to send them to a government school.
+- Migration in India is a huge problem.
+The children of the migrant labourers often don’t have the opportunity to attend a government school, because they have to take care of their younger siblings, while the parents are working.
+The focus of this project is to give these migrant children basic education and motivate the parents to send them to a regular/government school.

-The volunteers will work in a tent school in the poor villages where the children live.
-There are two tent schools, where one of them is for children from the state Andhra Pradesh.
+- The volunteers will work in a tent school in the villages where the children live in temporary settlements.
+Currently there are two tent schools, where one of them is for children from the state Andhra Pradesh.
 The children are speaking Telugu, which makes them even more unable to attend a regular school.
-At the other tent school people are migrants from north Karnataka.
+At the other tent school are migrants from north Karnataka.

-There are between 6 and 25 children in the tent schools in the ages 3-14.
-The voluntary work consists of teaching basic English and mathematics to the children, conducting creative activities i.e. drawing, handicrafts, dance, songs etc., showing the importance of getting an education, preparing and organizing summer and winter camps, organizing health check-up camps, helping the children with personal health and hygiene i.e. brushing their teeth and washing hands and furthermore the volunteers can take the children on excursions.
+- There are between 6 and 25 children in the tent school in the ages 3-14.
+The voluntary work consists of teaching basic English and mathematics to the children, conducting creative activities, i.e. drawing, handcrafts, dance, songs etc., showing the importance of getting an education, preparing and organizing summer and winter camps, organizing health check-up camps, helping the children with personal health and hygiene i.e. brushing their teeth and washing hands and furthermore the volunteers can take the children on excursions.

 FSL Support System

-Orientation: The program will commence with a 3-4 days long orientation, which will prepare you for the rest of your stay in India.
+Orientation: The program will commence with a week-long orientation, on the 1stMonday of each month, which will prepare you for the rest of your stay in India.
 The on-arrival orientation will be held at Kundapur.
 Hence kindly ask the participant to book their arrival flight tickets to Mangalore Airport.

-Monitoring: You will be allocated a coordinator from FSL India on your arrival.
+Monitoring: You will be allocated a coordinator from FSL-India on your arrival in India.
 The coordinator will support you in your project and monitor the progress during the voluntary service.
-Your coordinator will (as far as possible) visit the project once a month.
-You have a close relation to the FSL staff and can at any time contact your coordinator if you have any challenges or thoughts about your stay.
+Monthly project visits are also made by the FSL coordinators during the placement, whenever possible.